Billy Budd Symposium : 9 October 2024

 A Melville Census.
 John Marr & Timoleon

-the next book from Temporary Culture is in the bindery and publication details will be announced next week :
+the next book from Temporary Culture is now ready :

 A Melville Census.
 John Marr & Timoleon.
 With a note by Henry Wessells.